 Finding a provider who can get you to the cloud is only half the battle, and maybe not even the more important half.
 The events that can impact your cloud deployment are too numerous to list, but here are a few examples:

-- You implement a new piece of software
+- Implement a new piece of software

-- You upgrade an application
+- Upgrade an application